“We all are slaves to our habits”,

-It’s completely upon you to get addicted to something good.
+It’s entirely upon you to get addicted to something good.

 The very first thing you must pin in your mind is ‘PATIENCE’.

-You can’t expect to form a habit overnight of anything, not even the simplest thing like drinking 8 liters of water daily.
+You can’t expect to form a habit overnight of anything, not even the most straightforward thing like drinking 8 litres of water daily.